cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 ## 1. Set up a conda environment

 As an R user, one of the frustrating things about Python is the setup and package management.
 In R, it feels like I can just install RStudio, install whatever packages I need, and sail into the sunset.
 Python package dependency management feels a lot more complex and rife with pitfalls; one of the workarounds for dealing with that is to use conda environments.
-[As explained here](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533), conda environments help manage different package dependencies for specific projects.
+[As explained here](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533), conda environments help manage and isolate different package dependencies for specific projects.
 They're similar to virtual environments.
-In fact, I originally tried using a Python virtual environment from RStudio, but couldn't get R/Reticulate to work with the virtual environment.
-I decided to try a conda environment instead, and that worked.
+In fact, I originally tried using a Python virtual environment from RStudio, but couldn't get R/Reticulate to work with it.
+I tried a conda environment instead, and that worked.
 I found [this guide](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) helpful for understanding more about setting up and managing conda environments.

 ### 1.1.
 You might want to install Python... again.
 This time, Anaconda.

 After many false starts with Reticulate/RStudio, I gave up on getting Reticulate to recognize my previously installed Python versions and ended up manually installing the latest version of [Anaconda](https://www.anaconda.com/).
+I sensed that my problems stemmed from the chaotic nature of my previous Python package installs, and hoped that Anaconda's promise of simplified package management would enable easier access from Reticulate.
+I was right!

 ### 1.2.
+Set up your BirdNET conda environment.
-Open up an Anaconda prompt.

-To do this, in the Windows search bar, type and click “Anaconda Prompt (Anaconda3)”.
+First, open up an Anaconda prompt.
+In the Windows search bar, type and click “Anaconda Prompt (Anaconda3)”.
 I had a few versions of Anaconda prompts from various Python installs over the past year, but this was the one that worked correctly.

-### 1.3.
-Set up your BirdNET conda environment.

-In your Anaconda prompt, run the following commands to reinstall all the necessary packages you’ll need to run BirdNET within your conda environment.
+In the Anaconda prompt, run the following commands to reinstall all the necessary packages you’ll need to run BirdNET within your conda environment.
 Below, we are naming our conda environment “pybirdnet”, but you can name it whatever you want:

 ```python
 conda create --name pybirdnet